Global Cash Flow Analysis: Common Mistakes & Helpful Hints

 Again, it may seem obvious to remove portions of income that are counted twice (once by the business and once by the individual, for example), but this is a point that is often overlooked by less experienced analysts when performing their GCF analysis.
 The most common error starts when the business borrower is given full credit for EBITDA without subtracting distributions to shareholders.
 It is compounded when shareholder/guarantors are given full credit for 1040 Schedule E part II “earnings” rather than distributions.
 The error increases if shareholder K-1 earnings are added to their 1040 E part II amounts.
 “When cash flow is accurately reflected between the business and shareholders, bankers will be able to evaluate whether they can rely on the primary source of repayment, or must lean on a secondary source of repayment and have a defensible GCF,” says Heath.

 This key point is often unnoticed by financial institutions.
 Each employee performing GCF needs to execute it in the same way to create consistency at the bank.
 Different people calculating GCF in different ways will result in poor loan, pricing, and risk rating decisions.
 Microsoft Excel can cause several issues in credit risk management practices, including creating inconsistencies by employees using dissimilar spreadsheets or entering data incorrectly.
 A consistent approach to global cash flow should be a top priority for banks once they decide on a standard and accurate GCF method.
 Heath has observed firsthand how regulators pick up on these inconsistencies and exploit them during reviews: “Regulators are taking a hyper-cautious approach to risk rating your loans.
-Once they find inconsistencies in your calculations they dig deeper.
-Every $1 million loan that is downgraded can cost your bank tens of thousands in ALLL reserves.”
+Once they find inconsistencies in your calculations they dig deeper.”